article

 Combined with Microsoft Copilot, Excel's potential expands further.
 Users can command Copilot to prepare complex data visualizations, perform intricate calculations, or analyze data in new ways.
 Copilot's capabilities effectively turn Excel into a robust data science tool, accessible to users without advanced technical expertise.

 Microsoft Outlook, coupled with Copilot, is revolutionizing email management.
 Copilot's AI assists with organizing the inbox, highlighting important emails, and even drafting responses based on previous communication styles.
-It can also extract actionable tasks from emails, such as scheduling meetings or setting reminders, optimizing productivity and reducing the chance of missing critical information.
+It can also extract actionable tasks from emails, such as scheduling meetings or setting reminders, optimizing productivity, and reducing the chance of missing critical information.
 Furthermore, Copilot can provide brief summaries of long email threads, making it easier to catch up on ongoing conversations.

 Microsoft 365 Copilot X enhances productivity in Microsoft Workspace by intelligently managing tasks across apps.
 It can delegate work in Teams, suggest OneDrive documents, and convert Teams meeting points into Planner tasks.
 It even provides automatic responses to messages, improving communication efficiency and fostering a collaborative work environment.

-Source: .DTNEXT
+Source: AndiAI

 Revolutionizing collaboration with OpenAI-powered Slack assistant